 CSA is far less common than OSA.
 This occurs when your brain isn’t sending the right signals to the muscles that are in charge of your breathing.
 It can be caused by sleeping at a high altitude, stroke, congestive heart failure, opioids, brain infection, severe obesity, problems with your nervous system, and some rare medical conditions.

 Symptoms include voice change, swallowing problems, shortness of breath, numbness in various body parts.

-A combination of both types of sleep apnea, this is slightly more common than CSA.
+This is a combination of both types of sleep apnea.
+It's slightly more common than CSA.
 It was identified by researchers at Mayo Clinic in 2006 but the cause has not been identified.
-It may even be related incorrect settings on the CPAP being used to treat OSA.
+It may even be related to incorrect settings on CPAP's being used to treat OSA.

 Snoring probably won’t kill you by itself, unless your bed partner just can’t stand it and gives you a fatal whack one night.

 But it’s taking a bit of your life every night.
 Each episode of sleep apnea derails your sleep cycle and can last up to a few minutes.
 This can happen a few hundred times each night.
 Sleep apnea is one of the leading causes of daytime tiredness.